honkmobile/log-to-rabbitmq/README.md

 ## Test Coverage

+Our test coverage is pretty weak at the moment.
+It will need to be beefed-up considerably!

     root@dev:/vagrant/log-to-rabbitmq# nosetests --cover-erase --with-coverage --cover-package=log_to_rabbitmq -v tests.py
     Tests for proper handling of config elements ... ok Tests draining the queue buffer ... ok